-Code of ethics and standards of professional conduct applicable to sponsors, designated advisers, VCC advisers and debt sponsors

-Preamble

-The JSE Code of Ethics and Standards of Professional Conduct (“Code and Standards”) is essential for the maintenance of exceptional regulation in the listed environment.
-All sponsors, designated advisers, VCC advisers and debt sponsors and their approved executives (“Sponsors and Executives”) (if applicable) must adhere to the Code and Standards.

-Code of ethics
+The Code of Conduct applies equally to sponsors and approved executives.

-Sponsors and Executives should, in the context of the JSE sponsor function, exercise the utmost integrity, competence, diligence, and confidentiality in their dealings with the JSE, their clients and prospective clients, employers and colleagues.
+Sponsors should exercise the utmost integrity, competence, diligence, and confidentiality in their dealings with the JSE and their applicant issuers.

+Fundamental Principles

 The following fundamental principles should be applied:

 A Integrity and Objectivity.
-Sponsors and Executives should remain transparent and honest in all professional and business relationships and should not allow bias, conflict of interest or undue influence of others to override their professional judgement.
+Sponsors should remain transparent and honest in all professional and business relationships and should not allow bias, conflict of interest or undue influence of others to override their professional judgement.

 B Professional Competence and Due Care.
-Sponsors and Executives have an ongoing duty to maintain their professional knowledge and skill at such a level as to ensure that their clients receive competent and professional service in line with up-to-date developments in professional and best practice, legislation and the Listings Requirements.
-Sponsors and Executives should act diligently and in accordance with applicable technical and professional standards when rendering professional services.
+Sponsors have an ongoing duty to maintain their professional knowledge and skill at such a level as to ensure that their clients receive competent and professional service in line with up-to-date developments in professional and best practice, legislation and the Requirements.
+Sponsors should act diligently and in accordance with applicable technical and professional standards when rendering professional services.

 C Confidentiality.
-Sponsors and Executives should respect the confidential nature of information acquired in the context of professional and business relationships.
-Such confidential information may not be used by Sponsors and Executives for personal gain and should not be disclosed to third parties without due authority or unless there exists a legal obligation of disclosure.
+Sponsors should respect the confidential nature of information acquired in the context of professional and business relationships.
+Such confidential information may not be used by Sponsors for personal gain and should not be disclosed to third parties without due authority or unless there exists a legal obligation of disclosure.

 Standards of professional conduct

-Sponsors and Executives must comply with the following Standards of Professional Conduct:
+Sponsors must comply with the following Standards of Professional Conduct:

 I Professionalism

 A Knowledge of the Law.
-Sponsors and Executives must know and comply with all applicable laws, rules, regulations and codes (including the Listings Requirements and the Code and Standards) of any government, regulatory organisation, licensing agency or professional association governing their professional activities.
-In the event where there is any conflict of these laws and/or rules, regulations or codes, Sponsors and Executives must comply with the more onerous of the law, rule, regulation or code.
+Sponsors must know and comply with all applicable laws, rules, regulations and codes (including the Listings Requirements and the Code and Standards) of any government, regulatory organisation, licensing agency or professional association governing their professional activities.
+In the event where there is any conflict of these laws and/or rules, regulations or codes, Sponsors must comply with the more onerous of the law, rule, regulation or code.

 B Independence and Objectivity.
-Sponsors and Executives must exercise reasonable care and judgment in order to achieve and maintain independence and objectivity in their professional dealings.
-Sponsors and Executives must not offer, solicit, or accept any gift, benefit, compensation or consideration that may reasonably be seen to compromise their independence or objectivity.
+Sponsors must exercise reasonable care and judgment in order to achieve and maintain independence and objectivity in their professional dealings.
+Sponsors must not offer, solicit, or accept any gift, benefit, compensation or consideration that may reasonably be seen to compromise their independence or objectivity.

 C Faithful Representation.
-Sponsors and Executives must not knowingly make any misrepresentations or omissions of fact in relation to the provisions of the Listings Requirements.
-Sponsors and Executives must, without delay, inform the JSE in the event that they become aware of any such misrepresentations or omissions of fact by, or on behalf of, their clients (whether existing, former or prospective).
+Sponsors must not knowingly make any misrepresentations or omissions of fact in relation to the provisions of the Requirements.
+Sponsors must, without delay, inform the JSE in the event that they become aware of any such misrepresentations or omissions of fact by, or on behalf of, their clients (whether existing, former or prospective).

 D Misconduct.
-Sponsors and Executives must not engage in any conduct involving dishonesty, fraud, deceit or the commission of any act that may reflect adversely on the JSE or on the professional reputation, integrity, or competence of the Sponsor or Executive.
+Sponsors must not engage in any conduct involving dishonesty, fraud, deceit or the commission of any act that may reflect adversely on the JSE or on the professional reputation, integrity, or competence of the Sponsor or Executive.

 II Integrity of capital markets

 A Price Sensitive Information.
-Sponsors and Executives in possession of price-sensitive, information must not trade on or disclose this information to third parties (unless a legal obligation of disclosure exists).
+Sponsors in possession of price-sensitive, information must not trade on or disclose this information to third parties (unless a legal obligation of disclosure exists).